-{We treat the rank $r$ is known since in real data analysis, people can use the eigen decay to decide the rank.
-For other tuning parameters such $\mu$ and $\tau$ in \eqref{eq:asalm2}, we tune them using grid search by randomly sampling 500 entries from $\bC$ plus normal noise $N(0,0.01^2)$.
+We choose the tuning parameters using the procedure detailed in Section \ref{tuning} by randomly sampling $500$ entries from $\bC$ plus normal noise $N(0,0.01^2)$.
 This procedure mimics our real data example where we have several sets of human annotated similarity and relatedness of vertex pairs.
 See Section \ref{sec:realdata} for details.
-For the choice of the number of group $K$, when we do not have any group information, we recommend to use the elbow method which is the plot of within-cluster-sum of squared erors (WSS) versus different values of $K$ and the Silhouette method.
-However, if we have a small set of group labels, we can use the sum of the normalized mutual information (NMI) and adjusted Rand index (ARI).
-If we only have partial labels, such as the pairs within groups and between groups, we propose to use the composite score defined as the sum of sensitivity and specificity to choose the optimal $K$.
-To validate the method, we focus on the setting (1) with $\lambda = 1.25$ and $K = 100$, which is the almost most difficult task due to the lower signal to noise ratio and the large $K$.
-To be specific, we randomly sample $100$ positive pairs (100 pairs of vertices within groups) and 1000 negative pairs with correlation larger than $0.5$ (1000 pairs of vertices between groups).
+For the choice of the number of groups $K$, to validate the tuning strategy in Section \ref{tuning}, we focus on setting (1) with $\lambda = 1.25$ and $K = 100$, which is the most difficult task due to the lower signal to noise ratio and the large $K$.
+To be specific, we randomly sample $100$ positive pairs ($100$ pairs of vertices within groups) and $1000$ negative pairs with a correlation larger than $0.5$ ($1000$ pairs of vertices between groups).
 Then for each $K$, we can get $\widehat \bZ$ from \eqref{eq:app_Kmeans} and finally choose the $K$ achieving the optimal composite score.
-The procedure is repeated $50$ times, and the average optimal $K$ is $100.28$ with standard deviation $7.83$.
-Due to the effectiveness of the method, we decide to treat $K$ as known during the simulation. }
+The procedure is repeated $50$ times, and the average optimal $K$ is $100.28$ with a standard deviation of $7.83$.
+Due to the effectiveness of the method, we decide to treat $K$ as known during the simulation.

 We first compare the MCE of msLBM, SAM-mean, SAM-median, MASE and MASE-scaled.
 The result is shown in Figure \ref{fig:SS3}.
-In general, the SAM-mean, MASE and MASE-scaled perform the worst while msLBM wins across all scenarios.
+In general, the SAM-mean, MASE, and MASE-scaled perform the worst while msLBM wins across all scenarios.
 In addition, SAM-mean performs better than the other three comparable methods.
 It is reasonable that the SAM-mean is designed for degree corrected model which is more suitable for the current case.
-In addition, SAM and MASE require a common eigenspace across all views but our model doesn't necessarily satisfy the assumption.
-It is apparent that msLBM significantly outperforms other methods with even more advantage as $K$ becomes larger.
+In addition, SAM and MASE require a common eigenspace across all views but our model does not necessarily satisfy the assumption.
+It is apparent that msLBM significantly outperforms other methods with even more advantages as $K$ becomes larger.